 Knowledge and understanding of human behaviour, its consequences for other humans and the world they inhabit are important to all students in understanding the world in which we live.

 Geography allows you to develop key world information and to develop a variety of skills.
 A successful Geographer will be able to:

-At Louth Academy we have a dedicated and professional Geography teacher, who is passionate about teaching the subject.
+At Louth Academy we have a strong team of dedicated and professional Geography teachers who are passionate about teaching the subject.